-The concept of work-from-home isn’t new, but under Covid-19 this mode of work has quickly become the norm.
+The concept of work-from-home isn\’t new, but in recent years this mode of work has quickly become the norm.
 The pandemic restricted everybody’s mobility, and adjustments had to be made in order to compensate for the physical limitations.

 Finding balance can be tricky, however, which is why a remote team requires strong leadership.
 Top executive leadership plays several roles in an organization, including effectively delegating tasks, as well as managing relations among different individuals (which is why the median wage is far above the average at $103,950).
 Executive leadership is particularly important for designing programs and setting standards so that organizations can meet their goals.